We've discussed what it takes to be in the top 1% in net worth by age. Let's discuss how to live like the top one percent without being rich.

 The top 1% save around 38% of their income.

-Or, if we assume the $380,000 income earner pays a 30% effective tax rate, then we can also calculate that the top one percenter lives off of $165,000 a year ($380,000 X 0.7 X 0.62).
+Or, if we assume the $470,000 income earner pays a 30% effective tax rate, then we can also calculate that the top one percenter lives off of $203,980 a year ($470,000 X 0.7 X 0.62).

-If you are married, then you can look at $235,600 in gross income as total household income where each spouse makes about $118,000.
+If you are married, then you can look at $291,400 in gross income as total household income where each spouse makes about $145,700.
 Suddenly, these figures seem much more attainable don't they?
 The IRS numbers are based off of tax filings.

-Main point: To replicate the lifestyle of the typical top one percent income earner, all you've got to do is make around $235,600 in total household income and spend 100% of your household income.
+Main point: To replicate the lifestyle of the typical top one percent income earner, all you've got to do is make around $291,400 in total household income and spend 100% of your household income.

 Let's Get Real About The Top One Percent

 Because he has no safety net, the person spending 100% of his $235,600 gross income is probably going to start stressing out.
 He'll probably also run out of energy and enthusiasm at some point in his career.
 It's hard to imagine things will turn out OK if people spend 100% of their paychecks each month.